Icon Nutrition Outline Health

 When Are Cicadas Coming This Year?

 Depending on the temperature and latitude of where you live, you can expect to start seeing and hearing the swarm in late April to the first or second week of May.
 They will emerge when the ground temperature reaches about 64 degrees Fahrenheit.
-Once they appear, they generally stick around for four to six weeks.
+Once they appear, they generally stay for four to six weeks.

 Are Cicadas Poisonous To Dogs?